Frequently Asked Questions (date last updated 9/9/2015)

 Q: I heard that the Anthropology courses could count toward a Sociology major requirement?

-A: No more than one Anthropology course will be accepted as a 200-level sociology elective toward the major or minor, regardless of whether it is taken at Gettysburg College or elsewhere.
+A: Only one Anthropology course will be accepted as a 200-level sociology elective toward the major or minor, regardless of whether it is taken at Gettysburg College or elsewhere.

 Q: How many courses can I take outside of Gettysburg College that will count toward my Sociology major or minor?